keithehenry/KeithAndLeigh/about.md

 via the [Home](.) page.

-An index to some of our favorite online [Photo Albums](./albums) has now been added too.
+An index to some of our favorite online [Photo Albums](./albums) has now been added as well.
 Enjoy!

 See the source code at: {% include icon-github.html username="keithehenry/keithandleigh" %}.